-The new Chorley Remembers Experience exhibition is in the former Gallery of the Coach House in Astley Hall, Chorley.
+The Chorley Remembers Experience is located on the first floor in the the Coach House next to Astley Hall in Chorley.

 It comprises of 1,500 square feet of exhibition and display space, divided into three ‘zones’ – remembrance, conflicts and activity.

 The interactive exhibition focusses on Chorley’s involvement and military history over the years.

 The ideas and designs are from Trustees of the Chorley Pals Memorial, who manage and run the Chorley Remembers project.

 Funded by the Heritage Lottery Fund and donations to the Chorley Remembers Appeal Fund, the exhibition space in the Coach House has been provided by Chorley Council.